WardGauderis/SFML/README RQ3.md

 **How does the decision tree regressor model compare to the k-nearest neighbour regressor model in terms of in- and out-of-sample error for time series forecasting?**

 Decision tree regression (DTR) and K-neirest neighbor (KNN) are two techniques for solving regression problems.
-They, however, differ vastly in how their regression hypothesis is obtained.
+Both models have the great advantage of being transparant in how predications are obtained.
+They, however, differ vastly in the way their regression hypothesis is obtained.
 DTR makes its predictions based on a model it learned, while KNN does not learn a model at all, the data is the model.

-Let us try to understand the workings of both algorithms in more detail.
+In this section we will compare the two techniques on a real world data set in terms of in- and out-of-sample error.
+Let us first get a better understanding of the workings of these two techniques.